-Our Responsible Travel Guidebook Our philosophy since 1975 has been to leave only footprints and take only photographs.
+Our philosophy since 1975 has been to leave only footprints and take only photographs.
 To reiterate this, every customer who travels with us receives a copy of our award-winning Responsible Travel guidebook.
 This detailed book outlines our environmentally sustainable principles, and outlines how each customer can minimize their impact while travelling.

 The root cause of Global Warming is society's dependence on emission creating fossil fuel.
 Planting trees is not going to reverse this trend or cancel our carbon emissions very quickly or effectively.
 We believe the way to reduce these dependencies is to create clean energy production.
 Therefore, we support renewable energy projects like wind and solar power, and we are aligned with Climate Friendly, the gold standard setter in effective, meaningful action addressing climate change.
 So, while we believe that tree planting can play a small role in greenhouse gas abatement, we have gone the extra mile in promoting a longer term solution.
 Is this cheap?
 No. Is it responsible?
 Absolutely.

 Porters are an integral part of your trip, and we have a close association with the IPPG, IMEC and Porters Progress to improve the conditions for porters.
 As well as paying our guides out of season, and an above-average take-home wage, our porter welfare supplement includes insurance, all meals on trek, appropriate clothing and accommodation for ALL our porters on all our treks.
 Their safety and comfort is as important to us as our customers.